 Propranolol is not significantly dialyzable.

-The pharmacokinetics of Propranolol Hydrochloride Extended-Release Capsules, USP, have not been investigated in patients with hepatic insufficiency.
+The pharmacokinetics of Propranolol hydrochloride extended-release capsules have not been investigated in patients with hepatic insufficiency.

 Propranolol is extensively metabolized by the liver.
 In a study conducted in 6 patients with cirrhosis and 7 healthy subjects receiving 160 mg of a long-acting preparation of Propranolol once a day for 7 days, the steady-state Propranolol concentration in patients with cirrhosis was increased 2.5-fold in comparison to controls.
 In the patients with cirrhosis, the half-life obtained after a single intravenous dose of 10 mg Propranolol increased to 7.2 hours compared to 2.9 hours in control (see PRECAUTIONS).

 All drug interaction studies were conducted with Propranolol.
-There are no data on drug interactions with Propranolol Hydrochloride Extended-Release Capsules, USP.Interactions with Substrates, Inhibitors or Inducers of Cytochrome P450 Enzymes
+There are no data on drug interactions with Propranolol hydrochloride extended-release capsules.

 The AUC of propafenone is increased by more than 200% by co-administration of Propranolol.